-I am an assistant professor in the School of International and Public Affairs at Columbia University.
+I am an assistant professor in the Department of Economics at the University of Florida.
 My research focuses on industrial organization and energy economics.
-I receveid my Ph.D. in Economics from the University of Chicago.
+Before joining UF, I was an assistant professor at Columbia University and a postdoctoral fellow at MIT.
+I received my Ph.D. in Economics from the University of Chicago.
 Here is my CV.

 Do Markets Reduce Prices?
 Evidence from the U.S. Electricity , with Alexander MacKay (SSRN, MIT CEPR Working Paper) (Previously circulated as "Shades of Integration: The Restructuring of the U.S. Electricity Markets")

 Dynamic Competition and Arbitrage in Electricity Markets: The Role of Financial Players , AEJ: Microeconomics, 14 (3): 665-99.
 (SSRN)

 Limits to Arbitrage in Electricity Markets: A Case Study of MISO, with John Birge, Ali Hortaçsu, and Michael Pavlin.
 Energy Economics 75, 518-533